nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * <SERVER_CODE> should be substituted with the server code of the installed security server, e.g. SS1
 * <SOFT_TOKEN_ID> default software token ID, normally 0 (zero).
 * <SOFT_TOKEN_PIN> should be substituted with a desired numeric pin code
+* <SECURITY_SERVER_FQDN_OR_IP> should be substituted with the IP address or host name of the installed security server, e.g. ss1

 ## 3 Running the X-Road Security Server Toolkit